-You may be discharged from the ward within five to ten days following surgery.
+You may be discharged from the ward within five to ten days following surgery (though this may be longer).
 This depends on the type of operation you have had.
 The doctors, nurses, physiotherapists and occupational therapists looking after you will make sure that you are fully prepared for your discharge and will be happy to answer any questions that you may have.